Learning Assistants

 Quarter Plus Learning Assistants are the lifeline of the program.
 Serving as peer mentors, Learning Assistants are positive role models that demonstrate academic success, personal integrity, and a commitment to the Cal Poly community.
 Learning Assistant involvement is critical to mentor students and provide consistent, daily communication between staff, faculty and program coordinators.
 The majority of Learning Assistants are Quarter Plus alumni and many are also members of the University Honors Program.

-Faculty Learning Assistant Coordinator Lead
+Faculty Learning Assistant Coordinator

 Patrick A.